 For the safety of the faculty, staff, parents and students, school-sponsored activities are required to register by downloading the School Group Trip Request Form and emailing a copy to Caroline Lewis at caroline@poplargrove.org.

-We are currently scheduling field trips for spring 2025.
+We are currently scheduling field trips for spring 2025 – after the Herb & Garden Fair on April 5th & 6th.
 Please note, there is a 15-student minimum to schedule a field trip.

 Upper middle school and high school educational programs can be tailored to meet the goals of a specific unit, or a particular area of interest or subject matter to be more in-depth and challenging to include the harsh realities of enslavement, tenant farming, Jim Crow, and the 1898 Wilmington Race Massacre.